AnnaManoleLNU/L3/markdown/reflection.md

 Law of Demeter: talk to friends, not to strangers.
 Do not call methods on objects that were returned by calling methods on other objects.

+ThemeSwitcher is an object, in the sense that it hides its methods and only provides access to its attribute of "current theme".

+Hiding the structure of the objects with private methods and attributes. getter for currenttheme.

 ## Chapter 7 - Error Handling

+If the error handling code is mixed with the main logic, it is harder to read and understand the main logic.
+Throw exceptions only when really necessary.

+Don't return null.
+Don't pass null.

+In JavaScript all exceptions are unchecked.
+Using a try-catch block intercepts the error and allows the program to continue.

 ## Chapter 8 - Boundaries

+In my project I used thrid-party code that I wrote...
+It introduced some complexity.
+The library had been tested before...

+I did not overexpose parts of my modules to other modules.

+I did not use unstable or incomplete third-party code.

+Clean boundaries - in a sense the code depends on something I controll because I wrote the library and know its innerworkings so I didn't use any interface.

 ## Chapter 9 - Unit Tests

+In both L2 and L3 I conducted manual tests.
+I took the requirements and conducted a test for each in L3.
+In L2 I tested every method in the public interface.
+Tests were conducted on one thing at a time and had specific steps to follow.

+FIRST - Fast, Independent, Repeatable, Self-Validating, Timely.
+Tests were not depended on each other and easily repeatable following the steps I provided.
+In the case of manual testing, the tests were not fast, or self-validating, I had to judge the results myself.

 ## Chapter 10 - Classes

+Class organization - attributes at the top, public methods after that, private methods at the bottom.
+Encapsulation - hide the implementation details of a class from other classes.
+Most methods are private.

+Should be small.
+Single responsibility principle - one reason to change.
+This means that the class should have only one job.
+Cohesion - methods should use all instance variables.

 ## Chapter 11 - Systems

+Separation of construction and use - the main method is not in the same class as the class that is being used.
+The main method is in the index.js file and the classes are in their own files.

+Dependency injection - don't abuse it.

+Separation of concerns - different parts of the system should be concerned with different things.
+Separate classes here.